 Many ancient cultures celebrated the winter solstice, midwinter or yuletide (remember the Pagan yule log from above?) in different ways.
 Generally, people regarded it as a period of rebirth, evident to this day in the name for the traditional Persian solstice festival, Shab-e Yaldā (with Yaldā meaning birth).

 Spice, from the Latin species, meaning type or sort of something, includes essentially any aromatic substance that adds distinct flavor to consumables (most commonly food, but also medication, if you’re an old-timey alchemist).
 During winter, you’re pretty likely to run into the likes of vanilla, ginger, cinnamon, nutmeg or cloves for your baked goods.

 The cozy holiday tradition of baking brings generations together to mass-produce cookies, cakes, pies and puddings on an almost industrial level for the entire family to share.
 It really wouldn’t be the holidays without excessive quantities of sweets.

 Speaking of spices, eggnog deserves its very own spot in the list.
 This quirky American winter word combines egg (pretty self-explanatory) with nog (a strong alcoholic brew) to create, well, milk punch.
 It doesn’t sound all that appetizing, but trust us when we say that anything with that much cream, sugary alcohol and a dash of spice is absolutely delicious.

 It’s also an easy-to-down dessert-like drink, so it’s no wonder eggnog bowls have become a cliché fixture at office and family holiday parties.
+Not everyone loves it, but the controversy only adds to its cultural status.
 The fact that a similar drink was used as a flu remedy in medieval England might just be your next excuse to help yourself to another mug.